dannilics2015/BoardGames/README.md

-How to Use SeattleBoardGameCorner?
+<h1>How to Use SeattleBoardGameCorner?</h1>

-SeattleBoardGameCorner is a single-page, mobile-friendly web application that has following features:
+<p>SeattleBoardGameCorner is a single-page, mobile-friendly web application that has following features: </p>

-1. allow user to register; user can either register as an Admin role or default to non-Admin role.
-User can also use their Google account to login.
+<li>Allow user to register; user can either register as an Admin role or default to non-Admin role.
+User can also use their Google account to login. </li>

-1.1 Compare to non-Admin role, an Admin user has an extra session which is called the “Administrator Session”, in where the Admin user can see detailed information about all the registered users.
-Moreover, the Admin can also delete registered users.
+<ul>Compare to non-Admin role, an Admin user has an extra session which is called the “Administrator Session”, in where the Admin user can see detailed information about all the registered users.
+Moreover, the Admin can also delete registered users.</ul>

 <li>2.
 Each user can manage their own profile, update their information except their username.</li>